Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Computational study

-The experimental results reported in Table~\ref{tab:performance-comparisonTW} demonstrate the effectiveness of the AFGR technique.
+The results presented in \ref{app:quantum_table_STSP_PD} (Table~\ref{tab:performance-comparisonTW}) suggest that the AFGR technique provides computational advantages, particularly in terms of model reduction and improved solver tractability.
 The introduction of the AFGR module leads to a systematic improvement in the average objective function value, with an average reduction in the optimality gap ranging between 2\% and 10\% across the tested instances.
 For instance, in the case with $V=6$, the gap decreases from 5\% without AFGR to 2\% with AFGR, highlighting the ability of AFGR to guide the search process toward higher-quality solutions.
 In terms of solution stability, the standard deviations of the objective values decrease significantly when AFGR is activated.
 This indicates greater robustness of the algorithm with respect to the inherent randomness of the heuristic optimization process.
 Although the addition of the AFGR mechanism introduces a slight increase in the average computational time, the total runtime remains substantially lower than that of exact approaches and is largely justified by the quality gains obtained.
 A more detailed analysis confirms that AFGR consistently reduces the average optimality gap across all problem sizes.
 Specifically, for $V=4$, the gap drops from 4\% without AFGR to 1\% with AFGR.
 For $V=6$, it decreases from 5\% to 2\%, and for $V=10$, a particularly challenging case, the improvement is even more pronounced, from 14\% without AFGR to 6\% with AFGR.
 Overall, the AFGR mechanism yields a gap reduction of approximately 40\% to 70\% compared to the baseline method, resulting in solutions that are significantly closer to the known optimum.
 Moreover, the percentage of successfully solved instances improves with the inclusion of AFGR, which confirms the greater efficiency of the adaptive repair mechanism in handling infeasible or borderline-feasible configurations.
 Integrating the AFGR module into the model without time windows leads to a substantial improvement in solution quality, enhanced robustness, and overall increased reliability of the heuristic procedure, while keeping the computational effort within acceptable limits.